cpwebhosting/cpwebhosting.github.io/_posts/2016-09-14-mojo-marketplace-part-of-the-family-brand-of-endurance.markdown

 <p style="text-align:justify;"><b>WordPress Theme Training:</b> With MOJO theme expert this service includes 30-minute phone training.</p>

-<p style="text-align:justify;">To bring MOJO Marketplace to users of<u> <b>HostGator</b></u> in an innovative and personal way.
+<p style="text-align:justify;">To bring MOJO Marketplace to users of <b>HostGator</b> in an innovative and personal way.
 Best themes, services and offers of MOJO are brought with this integration to manage customer's website.
 For long time company has been developing forward.</p>